Gilbert R. Cook: World War II

-On January 1, 1941 he was promoted to the temporary rank of colonel which, three months later, was made permanent.
-In April Cook went to Schofield Barracks, Hawaii, as Commanding Officer of the 21st Infantry.
+On January 1, 1941, he was promoted to the temporary rank of colonel which, three months later, was made permanent.
+In April Cook went to Schofield Barracks, Hawaii, as commanding officer of the 21st Infantry.
 He commanded the 21st Infantry Regiment in the Pearl Harbor attack, for which he was awarded the Combat Infantryman Badge.
-In April 1942, he was assigned to the 25th Infantry Division as Assistant Division Commander (ADC).
+In April 1942, he was assigned to the 25th Infantry Division as assistant division commander (ADC).
 On May 23 he was promoted again, now to the temporary rank of brigadier general.

-In June 1942 he was designated as Commanding General (CG) of the 104th Infantry Division and returned to the mainland.
-Cook was promoted to Major General and reported with the divisional cadre to Camp Adair, Oregon, in August 1942 and the division was officially activated in December.
+In June 1942 he was designated as commanding general (CG) of the 104th Infantry Division and returned to the mainland.
+Cook was promoted to major general and reported with the divisional cadre to Camp Adair, Oregon, in August 1942 and the division was officially activated in December.
 He was further promoted on August 10 to major general, having been a brigadier general less than three months.
 His ADC was Brigadier General Bryant Moore, who later commanded the 8th Infantry Division in Western Europe.
 Cook conducted the training of this division through its army maneuver series.

 In October 1943, he was appointed Commanding General, XII Corps at Fort Jackson, South Carolina, and conducted its training in the Tennessee maneuver area and Camp Forrest, Tennessee.
-He accompanied the Corps Headquarters in its move to England, where the corps was assigned to the Third Army, with Cook serving as Deputy Commander of 3rd Army (1943–44).
+He accompanied the Corps Headquarters in its move to England, where the corps was assigned to the Third Army, with Cook serving as deputy commander of 3rd Army (1943–44).
 He was in the Normandy and Northern France campaigns, and received the Army Distinguished Service Medal, Legion of Honor and Croix de Guerre for his services.
 He was cited for the Distinguished Service Medal due to the capture of Châteaudun and Orléans.

 His role as a field commander was cut short in August 1944, shortly after the Third Army's breakout in France, when he was hospitalized for illness due to circulation problems in his legs.
 As one of Patton's biographers later wrote, "to have to deprive (Cook) of his command at the very climax of his career shook Patton to the core, realising as he did the mortal blow he was delivering to his old friend."
 It prompted Patton to request General Dwight D. Eisenhower to award Cook the Army Distinguished Service Medal.
-Cook returned to the USA for recuperation and less strenuous duty.
+Cook returned to the US for recuperation and less strenuous duty.

 Between 1944 and 1949 he was involved in a number of boards, groups, and studies.
 He was a member of the Army's Equipment Review Board in 1945.
 He was a member of the Chief of Staff's Advisory Group (1946–1948), the Army Ground Force Postwar Planning Group, and the Haislip Review Board which studied such subjects as military organization, mobilization, universal military training, and training.
 Cook was called out of retirement to critique major war games in 1948 and 1955.

 Cook died in La Jolla, California, in 1963, and is buried alongside his wife, Doris, in Arlington National Cemetery, in Arlington, Virginia.